What You Need to Know About Sailing in Wallis and Futuna

 There are two ports of entry in Wallis and Futuna:

-• Mata'utu Port (Wallis): Located in the capital, this is the main entry point for most vessels.
-The customs office is situated on the quayside.
+• Mata'Utu Port (Wallis): Located in the capital, this is the main entry point for most vessels.
+The port authority office is situated on the quayside.

 • Leava Port (Futuna): A customs office is also located on the Leava quayside.